History of the Bridgwater & Taunton Canal

 Bridgwater Docks

 The last commercial traffic along the canal was in 1907 but Bridgwater Docks remained in use until 1971.
 The channel was maintained to supply the docks and from 1962 drinking water to Durleigh reservoir.
-Restoration began in the mid 1970s and the canal reopened fully in 1994.
-Bridgwater Docks are owned by Sedgemoor District Council and used as a marina.
-In Taunton it is possible to connect with the River Tone (navigable for about 1 mile) via Firepool Lock.
+Restoration began in the mid 1970s and, after a long campaign by IWA, the canal reopened fully in 1994.
+Bridgwater Docks are owned by Somerset Council (inherited from Sedgemoor District Council in April 2023) and until June 2021 the docks were leased to Canal & River Trust.
+On termination of the lease Sedgemoor District Council insisted that Vacant Possession meant that there should be no boats in the docks – so all the boats previously moored there were moved onto the Bridgwater & Taunton Canal prior to the lease being terminated.
+It is therefore not possible to enter the docks with a boat at the moment.